-Eye Movement Desensitisation and Reprocessing (EMDR) In London and Sevenoaks
+Eye Movement Desensitisation and Reprocessing (EMDR) In London, UK-wide and Online via Video Link

-We provide Eye Movement Desensitisation and Reprocessing (EMDR) treatment from our clinics in Sevenoaks and London Bridge.
+We provide Eye Movement Desensitisation and Reprocessing (EMDR) treatment from our clinics in London, from many of our 200 plus UK consulting rooms and online via video link.
 Our EMDR therapists have received accredited clinical training to an advanced level, so you know that you are working with a real EMDR expert.
-You can also organise EMDR with one of our forty therapists operating across London, Kent, Surrey and Sussex.
-EMDR is a recommended treatment of choice for trauma, PTSD and other psychological disorders and the research evidence proves that it works.
-To talk to an EMDR expert about treatment for trauma-related problems, PTSD or anxiety, call 01732 808626 or email email@example.com
+EMDR is a NICE recommended treatment of choice for trauma, PTSD and other psychological disorders and the research evidence proves that it works.
+To talk to an EMDR expert about treatment for trauma-related problems, PTSD or other anxiety conditions, call +44 1732 808 626 or email email@example.com

 What is EMDR?